autodesk-platform-services/aps-bim360-issues/README.md

 ## Deployment

-To deploy this application to Heroku, the **Callback URL** for Forge must use your `.herokuapp.com` address.
-After clicking on the button below, at the Heroku Create New App page, set your Client ID, Secret and Callback URL for Forge.
+To deploy this application to Heroku, the **Callback URL** for APS must use your `.herokuapp.com` address.
+After clicking on the button below, at the Heroku Create New App page, set your Client ID, Secret and Callback URL for APS.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)